 Due to the very difficult conditions caused by

 - the extreme coldness in the Yukon in February,

 - the nature of the trail and

 - the distance which will have to be covered by the athletes

 the Montane Yukon Arctic Ultra is toughest ultra race in the world.

 Situations which under normal circumstances don’t cause any problems can become absolutely life threatening in the dead of winter in the Yukon.

 I have grown to love Whitehorse and the cold, lonely wilderness trail that runs north.
-Many things have changed in the world and in my life personally since I was last in the the Yukon.
-But I am thrilled to be going back in January 2022 to follow the gold-trail route once again and honoured to be going as Race Chaplain.
+And I am thrilled to be going back in January 2023 to follow the gold-trail route once again and honoured to be going as Race Chaplain.